aboehm/nextcloud-auto-updater/README.md

 nextcloud-auto-update <NEXTCLOUD_DIRECTORY>
 ```

-To run it peridically with *CRON*:
+To run it periodically with *CRON*:

 ```
 0 3 * * *	www-data    <PATH_TO_NEXTCLOUD_AUTO_UPDATE> <NEXTCLOUD_DIRECTORY>